AmrDeveloper/CodeView/docs/contribution/suggestion.md

 # Suggest New Feature

-- I believe that everyone can add new value to EasyAdapter and any contribution will be very helpful.
+- I believe that everyone can add new value to CodeView and any contribution will be very helpful.

 - If you see that any part of this tool can be improved, feel free to make new issue with some information for example which part? code, docs...etc and what is your suggestion to improve it? also do you want to work on this suggestion?